From Facebook to football: one CEO’s journey to Super Bowl 50

 Immediately after her very first conversation with Vistage Chair John Adams, Becky was able to take a wealth of new knowledge to her team of managers.
 “Every time I talk to [John], I feel like I get something good that I can pass along.
 I feel like I’m a better leader and I’m more on top of my business.
 I’m doing things in a smarter way.”
 With Vistage on her side, she has been able to move forward with even bigger projects, taking the right risks and meeting challenges head-on.

 And how did that Super Bowl opportunity come about?
-Last year before football season began, Paraag Marathe, the president of the San Francisco 49ers, asked Becky if she would be interested niners_stadiumin having a spot at Levi’s Stadium.
+Last year before football season began, Paraag Marathe, the president of the San Francisco 49ers, asked Becky if she would be interested in having a spot at Levi’s Stadium.
 The new opportunity was made even more exciting when Levi’s was chosen to host Super Bowl 50.
 “We’re going to be serving at the Super Bowl, how can we use this as a marketing opportunity?
 What we can do is make really great ice cream and serve it in cups that say ‘Tin Pot Creamery,’ and have our brand there and a presence at the Super Bowl.”

 Come February 7, Tin Pot Creamery will be at the game to serve several of their flavors, plus a new mint chocolate chip/cookies and cream flavor.
 While fans will be rooting for one of the competing teams, Becky just wants the Super Bowl to be full of action: “I want it to be a really good game and I want to see a Tin Pot cup in the crowd!”